MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 > [!IMPORTANT]
 > Make sure to review who can see the report within the Power BI service and grant access to those not listed.

-One way to ensure everyone on your team has access to reports is to place the reports in a single workspace in Power BI and give the Microsoft 365 Group for your team access to the workspace.
+One way to ensure everyone in a team has access to reports is to place the reports in a single workspace and give the Microsoft 365 Group for your team access.

 ## Link previews